 [Collected via e-mail, February 2010]

 Last friday 2/12/10 a 14 y/o boy weas shot 6 times by his step dad. the boy was protecting his 2 y/o sistetr, whom the atep dad was attemping to rape. the young girl was not harmed because of that young mans courage and loyalty to his sister.
 The Mother was at work when this took place the 14 yr old boy “dominicjamesdaggner” is now fighting for his life, and the doctor says he will not make unless he has life saving surgery in which the mother cant not afford.
 So, Verizon and AT&T have agree to donate $12.00 everytime this text is sent. (sic)

-Both the above versions mention a date (2-12-10) when the shooting supposedly occurred.
-The second version even quotes a name for the victim as “dominicjamesdaggner.”
+The first two versions mention a date (2-12-10) when the shooting supposedly occurred while the third version does not mention a date .
+The second version even quotes a name for the victim as “dominicjamesdaggner.“

 The message “shot 14-year-old boy”, circulated on the web similar to the hoaxes that used the name of the American Cancer Society, the Make-A-Wish Foundation, or some other large social or business entity.
 The pranksters even roped in McDonald’s and Pizza Hut in the Justin Mallory hoax: “… epileptic in need of long-term care … ” and AOL and ZDNet in the Rachel Arlington hoax: “… brain cancer sufferer in need of an operation …“

 Please, do not immediately believe that whatever appears on Facebook or any other site on the web as 100% true.
 First, verify the news.
 If it is true, and you want to help, then give your money or your time for the cause.